beltrachi/automatic_dictionary/README.md

   It can also guess the language based on the domain of the recipients of the mail.

-=== Usage ===
+## Usage

 To associate a language to a recipient:

-   * Go to "Compose message"
+1. Go to "Compose message"
-   * Write it's address in the TO field
+2. Write it's address in the TO field
-   * Choose the language you want to assign
+3. Choose the language you want to assign
-     * There will appear a message on the status bar announcing that that language has been assigned to a recipient.
+4. There will appear a message on the status bar announcing that that language has been assigned to a recipient.

 You can assign various recipients at once, setting them all to the language.

 Caution, the plugin only assigns the languages to the recipients when the language is changed, so if the language set by default is the one you want to assign to the users, you'll have to change the language to any other, wait the extension to register that (the status bar will change), and then set the target language.

 Once a language is set to a user, each time you Compose a message and that recipient appears in the "TO" or "CC" recipients, the language will be set to that.

-=== Development plan ===

- Version 2.x
-    -> Detect based on text
-      In case no previous data is available or there is not a unique language for the recipients, the extension can try to guess it based on the mistakes that appear applying the most used dictionaries.

-=== Contributors ===
+## Contributors

-beltrachi
+* beltrachi
-Marcos Diez
+* Marcos Diez
-Giacomo Ciani
+* Giacomo Ciani
-ByteHamster
+* ByteHamster
-SimonSapin
+* SimonSapin